KarnbirKhera/CUDA-Vector-Addition/README.md

   - For vector add we concluded that it performs two reads (A and B) a single write (C) and performs a single floating point operation (add).
 This results in a FLOPs/byte of 0.08, which between compute and memory bound, this tells us our kernel is memory bound.

   - While this provides a great insight into what our bottleneck might be between compute and memory, it turns out theres a even sneakier possible bottleneck.
 It turns out another potential bottleneck is actually latency!
 Latency bound is when the number of instructions being performed is significantly more than the L2 cache can handle.
-From my current understanding, this results in the write-back buffer in the L2 cache to be very convoluted to the point where if the write buffer is full, the L2 cache has to stop all reads and write warps to evict all of the dirty cache lines.<br><br>
+From my current understanding, this results in the write-back buffer in the L2 cache to be very convoluted to the point where if the write buffer is full, the L2 cache has to stop all reads and write warps to evict all of the dirty cache lines.<br><br><br><br><br><br>

 **2. Once the equation is analyzed, I would do the following which I recently learned about.
 This process is a lot more complicated (which makes it alot more interesting), but offers a significant theoretical view into our kernel.**